 The welder's qualification tests are to be in accordance with Part XII Chapter 3 of the Rules for Steel Ships.
-Qualification of welders for a particular alloy may be acceptable for qualification of the welder for other aluminium alloys.
 Separate qualification tests are to be made for the gas metal arc and gas tungsten arc processes.

 2.9 Qualification of Friction Stir Welding of Aluminium Alloys